US STOCKS-Futures slip with Ukraine, Gaza in focus

 * EMC jumps on report of activist investor stake

-NEW YORK, July 21 U.S. stocks are set to fall at the open on Monday as developments in Ukraine and the Gaza Strip look to dominate trading amid a thin economic calendar.
+NEW YORK, July 21 U.S. stock index futures edged lower on Monday as developments in Ukraine and Middle East looked to dominate trading amid a thin economic calendar.

-* Israeli jets, tanks and artillery continued to pound Gaza as the death toll from a two-week conflict topped 500 amid growing international calls for a ceasefire.
+* The death toll from the two-week conflict topped 500 amid growing international calls for a ceasefire, and Israeli jets, tanks and artillery continued to pound the Gaza Strip.
 Fighters from Hamas, which controls Gaza, have repeatedly tried to infiltrate Israel over the past week through a network of hidden tunnels.

-* Fighting flared in the eastern Ukrainian city of Donetsk on Monday as investigators began to inspect the bodies of victims of a Malaysia Airlines jet with 298 people aboard that was shot down last week.
+* Ukraine launched a military assault to break a rebel hold on the eastern city of Donetsk in the first major fighting in the area since a Malaysia Airlines jet with 298 people aboard was shot down last week.
 The United States and its allies have pointed the finger at pro-Russian rebels and at Moscow itself over the downing of the plane.
-Russia has denied involvement and blamed the Ukrainian military.
+Russia has denied involvement and blamed the Ukrainian military for the disaster.

-* The United States and the EU last week announced further economic sanctions against Russian interests, and sanctions could become even more stringent following the plane downing.
+* The United States and the EU last week announced further economic sanctions against Russian interests, which could become more stringent following the crash.

 * Dow flat, S&P up 0.01 pct, Nasdaq up 0.04 pct (Adds details, updates prices)